sbstn-gbl/lfbd-21-22/README.md

 Optional:
 1. `graphviz` (install with `brew install graphviz`)

+Please familiarize yourselves with `virtualenv` (or a similar tool such as `conda`).
+Some background information can be found in the [virtualenv docs](https://virtualenv.pypa.io/en/latest/) or [here](https://stackoverflow.com/questions/34398676/does-conda-replace-the-need-for-virtualenv).

-In the lectures we will use jupyter notebooks to illustrate implementation-related key points.
-Please use any [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of your choice for the homework assignments.
+In the lectures, we will use Jupyter notebooks to illustrate implementation-related key points.
+The notebooks will be published in this repository well ahead of the lecture.
+Please make sure that you can execute the notebooks before you join the class so you can follow the coding part more easily.

+For the homework assignments, use an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of your choice.
 IDE choice really depends on personal preferences.
 A very popular choice is PyCharm (JetBrains offers a [free pro license for students](https://www.jetbrains.com/community/education/#students).
 If you are familiar with coding this should be easy to manage.
-Other people like [Spyder](https://www.spyder-ide.org), [jupyterlab](https://jupyter.org) or [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).
+Other people like [Spyder](https://www.spyder-ide.org), [JupyterLab](https://jupyter.org) or [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).
 Do some research to figure out which IDE suits your background and preferences best.

 ## Setup

 ### Makefile targets

+The Makefile included in this repository is purely for convenience (setting up the virtual environment, .
+It should work on systems running Linux and Mac OS X.

 ```
 $ make help